imanghafoori1/laravel-smart-facades/README.md

 🍄 Laravel Smart Facades 🍄
 </h1>
    <h2 align="center">
-Strategy pattern in laravel, made easy
+The "Strategy pattern" in Laravel, made easy
    </h2>
    <h3 align="center">
-by adding some features on top of laravel facades.
+by adding some features on top of Laravel facades.
 </h3>

 <p align="center">
-Built with :heart: for every smart laravel developer
+Built with :heart: for every smart Laravel developer

 </br>